Skip to main content

 Production Process Bind Time

-To bind Items to a specific Operation, click the Item row and use the arrow to move it from the upper to the lower part of the form:
+To bind Items to a specific Operation, click on the Item row and use the arrow to transfer it from the upper to the lower section of the form:

 Example